dbdesign-students-spring2024/5-database-design-VideoStorms/README.md

 A classroom table with IDs with the classroom’s name.
 A reading table that includes all the recommended readings and their associated assignments.
 An assignment table that contains the due date of the assignment and what section it is associated with.

 Along with finally a student assignment grading table where the student ID and Assignment ID is used as a composite primary key to match them with their assignment grade.

+When we turn it into an actual table we use foreign keys to represent all the relationships shown in the ERD.